Skip to main content

 Trucking fleet

-As any fleet manager is aware, there are a variety of tax implications that come with overseeing a fleet of vehicles.
-Beyond the usual income tax and business taxes that your business pays annually, fleets have responsibilities in fuel tax reporting, particularly if your drivers are crossing state lines while on the job.
-When you partner with a fleet card company, the data provided to you can make this burdensome set of tasks feel a whole lot lighter.
+As any fleet manager knows, taxes can be complicated when overseeing a fleet of commercial vehicles.
+Beyond the usual income tax and business taxes your business pays annually, fuel tax reporting is on your checklist too.
+This is true particularly if your drivers are crossing state lines while on the job.
+When you partner with a fleet card company, the data provided can make these complex tasks feel a whole lot lighter.

 How does fuel tax reporting work?